Erik Magnusson (duke)

 Erik Magnusson (c.
-1282 – 1318) was a Swedish duke and the second son of King Magnus Ladulås.
+1282 – 1318) was a Swedish prince and Duke of Södermanland, the second son of King Magnus Ladulås.
 His duchy consisted of large parts of Sweden, as well as smaller parts of Norway and Denmark.
-He had a troubled relationship with his brother, King Birger Magnusson, with several uprisings as a result.
-His son, Magnus, became the king of Norway and Sweden.
-The Erik's Chronicle, the oldest Swedish chronicle, is named for him.
+He had a troubled relationship with his brother, King Birger Magnusson, resulting in several uprisings.
+His son, Magnus, became king of Sweden and Norway.
+The Erik's Chronicle, the oldest Swedish chronicle, is named after him.